Why and how to stop caring what people think about you 🤷♂️

 We evolved to want to fit in.
 We adjust to a group – totally fine.
 To help the group stick together, people talk about others – and we care.
 Gossip and peer pressure keep a social balance.
 They’re great behaviors and incentives for prehistoric tribes to stick together.

 We live in a bigger more complex social world now.
-Where the original tribal pack consisted of max 150 people, odds are you encounter a lot more than 150 people every day.
-With lots of groups you’re kinda connected to.
+The original tribal pack consisted of max 150 people.
+Odds are you encounter a lot more than 150 people every day.
+Conisiting of groups you’re kinda connected to.
 Your family, class, office team, gym crew, commute crowd, fellow shoppers etc.

 It is impossible to adjust to every group.
 But even within the few places you’re more active (like your family and class), there are people who will judge you.

 A lot of groups, a lot of people.
 Your tiny mammal brains is just overwhelmed by the avalanche of social feedback.
-Everywhere you feel a need to fit in, while ironically you don’t really ‘need’ all these people acceptance to survive.
+Everywhere you feel a need to fit in.
+While ironically you don’t ‘need’ all these people acceptance to survive.
 Not like when you went hunting together (we have Starbucks now).

 Yes somehow we care more about other’s opinion, when we should care less. (not an excuse to start acting like a Karen)